jentzheng/n4m-jitter-bridge/README.md

 ## Features

-- **GRGB to RGB/JPEG Conversion**: Converts Jitter's GRGB image data to standard RGB, then encodes as JPEG for efficient transmission.
-- **Low-Latency Streaming**: Streams video frames from Jitter to browsers using WebRTC DataChannel (P2P, ultra-low latency).
+- **Jitter Matrix to WebRTC**: Streams Jitter matrix data (UYVY) from Max to browsers using WebRTC for ultra-low latency.
+- **TCP Socket Bridge**: Uses a TCP server to receive Jitter matrices from `[jit.net.send]` in Max.
+- **Automatic I420 Conversion**: Converts UYVY to I420 and then to RGBA for WebRTC video frames.
+- **WebRTC Peer Management**: Handles multiple browser clients with dynamic peer connection management.
-- **WebSocket Signaling**: Uses WebSocket for signaling and authentication.
+- **Socket.IO Signaling**: Uses Socket.IO for signaling and room management.
 - **Max/MSP Integration**: Communicates with Max/MSP using `max-api` for real-time data exchange and feedback.
+- **Object Detection Feedback**: Receives inference results from the browser and sends them back to Max.

 ## Installation